It is essential to provide a solid and level base for "ANY

 Strip the topsoil and dig out to a depth of approx. 3 inch

 (7.5 cm) to accommodate the base.
-Level the area and remove the pegs.
+Level the area and remove

 Step 3: